fspoettel/linkding-on-fly/README.md

 Log into [Backblaze B2](https://secure.backblaze.com/user_signin.htm) and [create a bucket](https://litestream.io/guides/backblaze/#create-a-bucket).
 Once created, you will see the bucket's name and endpoint.
 You will use these later to populate `LITESTREAM_REPLICA_BUCKET` and `LITESTREAM_REPLICA_ENDPOINT` in the `.env` file.

 Next, create [an application key](https://litestream.io/guides/backblaze/#create-a-user) for the bucket.
-Once created, you will see the `keyID` and `applicationKey` to add to Fly's secret store:
+Once created, you will see the `keyID` and `applicationKey`.
+Add these to Fly's secret store:

 ```sh
 flyctl secrets set LITESTREAM_ACCESS_KEY_ID="<keyId>" LITESTREAM_SECRET_ACCESS_KEY="<applicationKey>"